Connecting with Others

 How do I add a friend?

-Across the top of the site, there are six words which take you to different parts of the site (e.g., Fossils, Members, Groups, Forums, Resources, and FAQ).
-Clicking on Members will take you to the Members page of the site.
+Across the top of the site, there are three words which take you to different parts of the site (e.g., eMuseum, Community, and Resources).
+Clicking on “Community” will prompt a drop down menu, including the options “Members”, “Groups”, and “Forums”.
+Clicking on “Members” will take you to a list of the members on the site.
 On this page, you can search for other members you wish to befriend.
 To befriend them, click on their name.
 This will take you to their page on the site.
 On the right hand side of the page, you’ll see a button that says Request Friend.
 Click this button–you’ve now requested that person to be your friend on myFOSSIL.

 What’s a comment?